spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-synapse.md

 This playbook allows you to enable Synapse metrics, which can provide insight into the performance and activity of Synapse.

-To enable Synapse metrics see [`configuring-playbook-prometheus-grafana.md`](./configuring-playbook-prometheus-grafana.md)
+To enable Synapse runtime metrics see: [Enabling metrics and graphs (Prometheus, Grafana) for your Matrix server](configuring-playbook-prometheus-grafana.md)

+To enable Synapse usage metrics, see: [Enabling synapse-usage-exporter for Synapse usage statistics](configuring-playbook-synapse-usage-exporter.md)